 Baldus spent the last five seasons at Nebraska

-Former Nebraska assistant Curt Baldus joined the Coastal Carolina football staff in February 2013.
-Baldus will coach the specialists as well as assist with the defense and coordinate one of the special team units.
+Former Nebraska assistant Curt Baldus joined the Coastal Carolina football staff in February 2013 and enters his second season working with the defensive backs and specialists as well as coordinate punt return special team unit.

 Baldus spent the 2007 season at the University at Buffalo, working with the offensive line, kickers and punters.
 Buffalo was Mid-American Conference East Division co-Champions and Baldus coached punter Ben Woods, who finished in the top 10 in the Ray Guy Award voting.